jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 	$1 = HEADING_FTABLE + $1;
 }

-// Try the $1 as a path, else try as table title, else try as table file basename,
+// Try the $1 as a path, else try as table title in state configs, else try in table
-// else early out
+// title in frontmatter configs, else try as table file basename, else early out
 // NOTE - This needs to happen this late for standardized folder-table knowledge let foundPath = false;
 if (!foundPath)